 Dogs wearing yellow ‘give me space’ clothes and leads should always be avoided – and it’s wise to be careful around older dogs and injured dogs.
 If your puppy bounds up being friendly, the other dog might feel intimidated and (quite reasonably!) growl or snap to warn them away.

-This is a tricky one.
-We’d recommend keeping control using a long line whilst you work on recall (coming back when called), but if your pup is playing with another pup this won’t always be practical.
+Letting your puppy off-lead is a big step.
+We’d recommend keeping control using a long line whilst you work on recall (coming back when called), but if your puppy is playing this won’t always be practical.
 A great alternative is finding a safe, enclosed place to play like a special dog area of the park… or hosting a puppy party in your garden!

-Top tip – if your pup is off-lead in the park and won’t come back when called, run fast in the opposite direction, making excited noises.
+If your puppy is off-lead in the park and won’t come back when called, run fast in the opposite direction, making excited noises.
 You’ll look a bit crazy, but 99% of puppies will be intrigued by the game and quickly run after you.
 It’s about ‘thinking dog’ and becoming more exciting than whatever they’re focused on!

-That’s the fun bit!
+Now you’ve read all our tips for puppy walking it’s time for the fun bit – spending time with your new puppy and getting out and about with confidence.
 One of the best things about sharing your life with a dog is the adventures you go on together.
 From urban rambles and discovering new routes through your local areas, through to playing on the beach and getting out and about in the countryside, it’s all up for grabs!

-We hope you’ve found our puppy walking tips useful, and would love to hear how you’re all getting on with your new best friends.
-Why not let us know below, or pop over and join in the chat on Facebook, Instagram and Twitter.
-Go on, brighten our days with some gorgeous puppy pics…
+We hope you’ve found our puppy walking tips useful and would love to hear how you’re all getting on with your new best friends.
+Why not let us know below, or find us on Facebook, Instagram and Twitter.